Max-infinitely divisible models and inference for spatial extremes: Modeling

-where $F_{W}$ denotes the distribution of the process $W(s)$ observed at any finite collection of $D\geq1$ sites $s_1,\ldots,s_D\in\calS$.
-An intuitive interpretation of \eqref{eq:msgen} is to see the max-id process $Z(s)$ as the pointwise maximum of an infinite number of independent ``storms'' $R_iW_i(s)$ characterized by their amplitude $R_i$ and their spatial extent $W_i(s)$.
-Apart from the different measure $\kappa_{\gamma}$, a major distinction between the max-stable and max-id constructions in \eqref{eq:ms} and \eqref{eq:msgen}, respectively, is that the assumption of independence between $R_i$ and $W_i(s)$ is essential in \eqref{eq:ms} while it is not critical in \eqref{eq:msgen}.
-For example, we could choose $W_i(s)$ as a Gaussian process with weakening correlation as the points $R_i$ become larger.
-We do not pursue this route further in this paper; rather, we focus on choices of $\kappa_{\gamma}$ which already lead to a rich class of models.
+An intuitive and common interpretation of \eqref{eq:msgen} is to view the max-id process $Z(\bm s)$ as the pointwise maximum of an infinite number of independent ``storms'' $R_iW_i(\bm s)$ characterized by their amplitude $R_i$ and their spatial extent $W_i(\bm s)$.
+In practice, we can take $W_i(\bm s)$ as one of the popular choices for modeling original event data, such as Gaussian processes, and then the scaling variables $R_i$ adjust this baseline model for accommodating more specific joint tail decay rates, which may not be well captured by the baseline.

+Apart from the different measure $\kappa_{\bm \gamma}$, a major distinction between the max-stable and max-id constructions in \eqref{eq:ms} and \eqref{eq:msgen}, respectively, is that the assumption of independence between $R_i$ and $W_i(\bm s)$ is essential in \eqref{eq:ms} while it is not critical in \eqref{eq:msgen}.
+For example, we could choose $W_i(\bm s)$ as a Gaussian process with weakening correlation as the points $R_i$ become larger.
+We do not pursue this route further in this paper, but leave it for future research; rather, we here focus on choices of $\kappa_{\bm \gamma}$ which already lead to a rich class of models.

-The power-law tail of the measure $\kappa$ in the max-stable construction \eqref{eq:ms} yields asymptotic dependence.
+The power-law tail of the measure $\kappa([r,\infty])=1/r$, $r>0$, in the max-stable construction \eqref{eq:ms} yields asymptotic dependence.
 To extend this to asymptotic independence, we propose several lighter-tailed models, with a Pareto tail on the boundary of the parameter space.
 Similarly to \citet{Huser.etal:2017}, our max-id construction shifts focus towards asymptotic independence while keeping the max-stable spectral representation \eqref{eq:ms} as a special case.
 We say that a measure $\kappa$ is Weibull-tailed if

-for some constants $c>0$, $\alpha>0$, $\beta>0$ and $\gamma\in \Real$, where we refer to $\beta$ as the Weibull coefficient of $\kappa$.
-We propose the following two models for the measure $\kappa_{\gamma}$ in \eqref{eq:msgen}:
+for some constants $c>0$, $\alpha>0$, $\beta>0$ and $\tau\in \mathbb{R}$, where we refer to $\beta$ as the Weibull coefficient of $\kappa$.
+We propose the following two models for the measure $\kappa_{\bm \gamma}$ in \eqref{eq:msgen}: